 While it’s completely normal for some children to have challenges with doing their chores, paying attention in class, and acting impulsively, children who have attention-deficit hyperactivity disorder (ADHD) find these tasks to be nearly impossible.
 You may be frustrated with your child’s ability to sit still or follow instructions you give, no matter how patient you are.
 You may struggle to stay patient and understanding when your child receives poor marks at school for his or her performance.
-These are normal symptoms of ADHD and with proper treatment you may find that you have an entirely different child who does not experience these struggles.
+These are normal symptoms of ADHD and with proper treatment, you may find that you have an entirely different child who does not experience these struggles.
 At Ascent Children’s Health Services, we provide early intervention treatments for children and their families who are struggling with ADHD.
 While you may feel very alone in your struggles, ADHD is one of the most common developmental disorders of childhood.
-You don’t have to suffer in silence any longer, Ascent is here to help.
+You don’t have to suffer in silence any longer, Ascent’s treatment center and mental health clinic is here to help.

 Why Seek Treatment for Attention-Deficit Hyperactivity Disorder?